approov/quickstart-xamarin-httpclient/README.md

 ![Add ApproovSDK Package](readme-images/add-nuget-packages.png)

 Select and install the latest available version.
+Please note, that `Android` applications require an additional package: `Square.OkHttp3`.
+The version used in the `SahpesApp.Android` is `4.2.2`.

 ## USING THE APPROOV SERVICE